 When lithium-ion batteries turn bad

-If you abuse them, the components of the lithium-ion batteries can fail, particularly the electrolyte substance.
+If you abuse them, lithium-ion batteries can fail.
 Best-case scenario is your battery just won't work anymore.
 Worst-case?

 If you push too much current into a LiON battery, there will be a build-up of heat that causes degradation of the electrolyte.